-2.1 What is Energy
+2.1 What is Energy?

 Energy is the ability to do work.
-Energy cane be changed from one form to another and then use it to do work.
-Some of the forms of energy are:
+Energy can be changed from one form to another and then used to do work.
+Some different forms of energy include:

 • Heat energy - Recall when you started a fire to boil some water.
 When you come near a fire you feel hot due to this energy.